 The wider step at the base eases the navigation.
 It also provides a wider base so that newel posts can be firmly fixed to the floor increasing its stability.

-In staircase components, the flight is a continuous series of steps without any break.
-Thus, the total stairs from start to a landing form a single flight.
+In staircase components, the flight is a continuous series of steps without any breaks.
+Thus, the total stairs from the start to a landing form a single flight.

 Normally, a flight comprises 8-10 steps, after which a landing is provided.